 S. 1721 would amend federal probate laws that govern how an individual's interest in certain parcels of Indian land is transferred upon death.
-The bill would impose a private-sector mandate on certain individuals who would inherit interest in trust or restricted lands under current law.
+The act would impose private-sector mandates on certain individuals who would inherit interest in trust or restricted lands under current law.
 Indian trust or restricted lands are those lands held by the United States in trust for an Indian tribe or held by an individual Indian or tribe subject to restrictions against transferring such property.